 In Australia we have numerous hardware outlets and online retailers selling a multitude of smart plugs based around the ESP8266 platform.
-These generally retail between $15 and $30 each and can be easily flashed to an alternate firmware such as Tasmota or ESPHome or even MicroPython if you're daring.
-It generally requires you open up the device however.
+These generally retail for $15 to $30 each and can be easily flashed to an alternate firmware such as Tasmota or ESPHome or even MicroPython if you're daring.
+It generally requires you open up the device however which might be a frightening prospect if you're the average resident from one of our major cities.

 This allows you to do all sorts of incredible stuff such as not having to use some half-baked phone app to turn the device on and off, as well as set up custom timers and more easily integrate into a home automation scheme.
 As usual, in most cases these require you to open up the device.
 I take no responsibility for personal injury etc and this is all educational and will void your warranty etc etc. Some of these devices can be flashed using Tuya Convert assuming you've got a spare RPi lying around and that your device is suitably old enough to have escaped a firmware upgrade that patches the vulnerability that it exploits.
-In my case, none of my devices worked.
+In my case, none of my devices worked with tuya-convert and thus I was forced to bust out the screwdriver set.

 These are a (formerly) ubiquitous model of power switch sold by a brand called Brilliant.
 These are more difficult to find now, but for a long time they were available from Bunnings for $15 each in the lighting section but no longer appear to be stocked.
 Opening them up is incredibly straighforward requiring only a philips head screwdriver, with the only caveat being that you must pull out the circuit board with the TYWE2S chip on it so that IO Pin Zero can be grounded for the purpose of entering into flashing mode.
 The pins can also be somewhat difficult to solder to as they are quite close together and all on one side.
 Once you've connected it to your serial adapter, it is very straightforward with Tasmotizer or esptool to get it loaded onto.
 Afterwards you should be able to load in the device template and go from there.